 In the 70s Belgium was one of the countries where Sega imported its game machines.

-Atoll were Sega's distributor for Belgium and Luxembourg for six years from 1987 until August 1993, when they were bought out by Sega Europe.
+Atoll were Sega's distributor for Belgium and Luxembourg for six years from 1987 until August 1993.
 During this time they released a magazine called Sega Masters Club News, available in both French and Dutch.
 As early Sega Master System games included French, but not Dutch in the instructions Atoll included separate Dutch language instruction inserts for many games.
 Later European releases would include Dutch as standard.
 There was also a bilingual Sega Hotline available.
 In the next years, Atoll distributed Mega Drive, Game Gear and Master System II.
 The Amstrad Mega PC was released in March 1993 by Amstrad Benelux.

 In 2006 Sega returned to the Benelux region, with Sega Benelux opening up an office in Amsterdam.

 Following restructuring in 2012 Sega Europe once again closed down it's Benelux operations, handing over distribution to Level03 Distribution until 2016 when it was closed down.